babychoujr/babychoujr/README.md

 **babychoujr/babychoujr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-### Hi I'm Eric.
+### Welcome to my Github Profile!
+Hi, I'm Eric.
+I am currently a senior computer science major at the University of California, Irvine.
+I am interested in becoming a software engineer in the future focused on the fields of AI, machine learning, and information retrieval.
+Some projects I am working on are a Supreme Bot and a keyphrase identification model used to classify large datasets of text.
+I hope to use my knowledge to create software used for primarily financial growth and everyday use.

+### Some Goals:
-- 🔭 I’m currently working on Google TensorFlow Certificate.
+- 🔭 I’m currently working on obtaining the Google TensorFlow Certificate.
-- 🌱 I’m currently learning Machine Learning and Search algorithms.
-- 👯 I’m looking to collaborate on github.com.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 🔭 Creating a classification model without using a pretrained model.

 ### Connect with me:
 [<img align="left" alt="Facebook" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/facebook.svg" />][facebook]